-- C.1 The design of streets, roundabouts and intersections is to be consistent with the relevant typical street sections shown at Figures 23 to 26.
+- C.1 The design of streets, roundabouts and intersections is to be consistent with the relevant typical street sections shown at Figures 23 to 25.
 Where streets adjoin open space the verge width can be reduced to 1m width. - C.2 Streets within Jacaranda are to function as one of the following typologies within the transport network hierarchy: - A. Medium Collector: The main access routes into and out of Jacaranda, distributing traffic throughout the site, and providing for potential bus routes, with off-road pedestrian and cyclist paths. - B. Local & Minor Collector (Key Green Street): Linking the collector roads to residential areas. - C. Local & Minor Collector: Providing local property access with provisions for pedestrians, cyclists, and vehicles.

-- D. Local Access Roads: Providing an off-road route for pedestrians and cyclists connecting or passing through open space areas and linking residential areas to parks and conservation zones. - C.3 Alternative street designs for local streets and access ways may be permitted on a case by case basis if they preserve the functional objectives and requirements of the design standards. - C.4 The construction and operation of temporary access roads is permitted where necessary to ensure that access to residential properties is provided in the early stages of development.
-Temporary access roads are to remain in operation only until such time as the road network has been developed to provide permanent access to all properties. - C.5 Where four-way intersections are proposed, traffic is to be controlled, where appropriate, by roundabouts, median strips, or signage. - C.6 Bus routes, if required, are to be located on Medium Collector roads to ensure that most residents are within walking distance of a bus stop. - C.7 Establish safe crossing points across Medium Collector roads for pedestrians and cyclists - C.8 Pedestrian footpaths shall be at least 1.5m wide to facilitate easy and convenient pedestrian movements and should be constructed on at both sides of Local & Minor Collector Roads and Local Access Roads. - C.9 Barrier kerb is required for all streets. - C.10 A Traffic report is required for subdivision Development Applications. - C.11 Driveways from lots are not permitted with direct access to Spinks Road.
+- C.3 Alternative street designs for local streets and access ways may be permitted on a case by case basis if they preserve the functional objectives and requirements of the design standards. - C.4 The construction and operation of temporary access roads is permitted where necessary to ensure that access to residential properties is provided in the early stages of development.
+Temporary access roads are to remain in operation only until such time as the road network has been developed to provide permanent access to all properties. - C.5 Where four-way intersections are proposed, traffic is to be controlled, where appropriate, by roundabouts, median strips, or signage. - C.6 The proposed bus route is to be located on Medium Collector roads and other roads as shown on Figure 47 in order to ensure that most residents (at least 85%) are within walking distance (400m) of a bus stop. - C.7 Establish safe crossing points across Medium Collector roads and all critical intersections for pedestrians and cyclists - C.8 Pedestrian footpaths shall be at least 1.5m wide to facilitate easy and convenient pedestrian movements and should be constructed on at both sides of Local & Minor Collector Roads. - C.9 Barrier kerb is required for all streets. - C.10 A Traffic report is required for subdivision Development Applications. - C.11 Driveways from lots are not permitted with direct access to Spinks Road.
 Access to lots is to be from the internal road network. - C.12 All footpaths and shared pathways within the main pedestrian and cyclist network to be constructed with concrete.